-It is increasingly common for homeowners to rent their houses out for a short period of time (less than 30 days) through short-term hosting websites such as Airbnb.
-While this can be a great way to earn money, it's important to be aware of the all the relevant issues, such as your liability for any injuries someone has while staying at your home, and insurance coverage for property damage or loss.
+It has become commonplace for homeowners to rent their houses out for a short period of time (less than 30 days) through short-term hosting platforms such as Airbnb.
+This can be a great way to earn money.
+The vast majority of such rentals are uneventful, but now and again tragedy can strike.
+In one widely reported case, for example, an Airbnb renter in Texas was killed when a tree holding up a backyard hammock he was laying on collapsed onto his head.
+This case makes clear that, before you become a short-term rental host, you should think carefully about your liability for any injuries someone has while staying at your home and whether you have adequate insurance coverage for property damage or loss.
 Here are some of the key questions to consider.

 Accidents can happen even in the best maintained homes.
 If you slip and fall on the stairs in your own house and break your leg, you can probably turn to your health insurance to cover the costs.
 But what if the same injury happens to one of your renters?
 If this renter files a lawsuit against you, claiming his broken leg was caused by your negligence in not keeping the stairway properly lit, the cost of hiring a lawyer to defend against the lawsuit will run into many thousands of dollars.
 And this doesn't include the cost of any legal settlement or court judgment.
-Will the hosting company pay for all these costs?
-The short answer is “no.” For example, Airbnb, one of the best known hosting companies, states in its website’s terms and conditions that “Airbnb is not responsible for and disclaims any and all liability related to any and all listings and accommodation.”
-So, if there’s a problem, you’re on your own.
+So who will pay?

 Your own insurance policy may provide some protection when you're renting out your home on a short-term basis.